 return M

-The initial \( A_0 \) can be computed using the networkx library to make an expander:
+The initial \( A_0 \) can be computed using the networkx library to sample a random regular graph:

 import networkx as nx